Kanye West's Drake Tweets, Explained

 West also confirms in the Twitter spree that he did not spill any tea to Pusha, writing: "I told you I ain’t tell Pusha about your son."

-Still, West seems to really want to bury the hatchet with Drake.
-(Maybe.
-We’ll see.)
+Still, West seemed to really want to bury the hatchet with Drake.

 “It’s all love bro bro but don’t play with me.
 You stay too close to be playing all these industry games bro," West wrote, before adding: "I would never intentionally try to hurt you bro I never even heard none of the diss records.
 That ain’t my MO never did a diss record.”